LORD-MicroStrain/Protocols/Wireless/Data Packets.md

 **asppVersion** - The `asppVersionLxrs` and `asppVersionLxrsPlus` bytes represent the ASPP protocol versions available to the Node when in the specific LXRS or LXRS+ mode. the MSB is the Major part, and the LSB is the Minor part.

 ## Beacon Echo Packet (v1)

-For BaseStation's with Firmware v3.32+, writing a `2` to EEPROM 40 will enable any beacon packets that are sent from the BaseStation to be echoed over the port.
+`Note: See EEPROM 40 on the BaseStation for enabling this packet.`

 ```cpp
 uint8_t startByte           = 0xAA;     //Start of Packet Byte